rememberSoftwares/gitfaas/README.md

 Now publish a message using this query params : `http://gitfaas:5000/publish/mytopic&replicas=2`

-This will be rendered and then apply like this :
+This will be rendered and then applied like this :
 ```yaml
 apiVersion: apps/v1
 kind: Deployment